ZTETool/ZTE-MU5001-HACK/README.md

 # xpi file should be available under src/web-ext-artifacts once the container exits
 ```

-## ROADMAP/TODO
+## ROADMAP / TODO

 [ZTE-MU5001-HACK Kanban](https://github.com/users/the-harry/projects/4)

-Do you have any idea, suggestion or complaint?
+Do you have any idea, suggestions or complaints?
 Or perhaps found a missing menu item or action?
 [Please open an issue here!](https://github.com/the-harry/ZTE-MU5001-HACK/issues)

 ## ORIGINAL CREDITS AND FURTHER RESOURCES